Community Standards provide a framework designed to support the Maryville College Covenant by encouraging each person in the community to:

 G. Any student in need of assistance as a result of having too much to drink is encouraged to contact the Staff Member On Duty (SMOD) at 865.981.8002 and assistance will be arranged.
 Students who voluntarily seek help via this means will not be subject to disciplinary action.
 The counseling staff will assist students in obtaining appropriate assessment and treatment in a confidential manner.

-H. Alcohol Policy Violations Procedures and Sanctions – Any violation of the College’s alcohol policy will minimally subject the student to the disciplinary procedures and sanctions listed on page 35 of this handbook.
+H. Alcohol Policy Violations Procedures and Sanctions – Any violation of the College’s alcohol policy will minimally subject the student to the disciplinary procedures and sanctions listed in this handbook.
 In all violations, additional disciplinary actions and/or referral to local law enforcement officials may be imposed depending upon the circumstances surrounding the violation.
-Any questions regarding the campus alcohol policy should be directed to the Associate Dean of Students for Student Development at 865.981.8215.
+Any questions regarding the campus alcohol policy should be directed to the Assistant Dean of Students for Student Development at 865.981.8215.

 The possession, use, distribution, manufacture, or sale of drugs or paraphernalia associated with drug use is strictly prohibited.
 Any student who voluntarily seeks help through the Director of Counseling for drug or alcohol abuse will not be subject to College disciplinary action for disclosure of such concerns.
 The Director of Counseling will assist the student in obtaining appropriate assessment and treatment in a confidential manner.
 The term “drugs,” as used here, includes any narcotic drug, central nervous system stimulant, hallucinogenic drug, anabolic steroid, barbiturate, marijuana or prescription drug as defined by state law.
 The term “paraphernalia” refers to implements employed in the use of drugs.
 Prescription drugs, taken under the care and by direction of a licensed physician, are permitted.
 Students taking prescription drugs should inform a member of the Student Development Staff of any side effects that could affect normal functioning or prohibit the student from participation in College activities.